sprocketbox/eloquent-identity/README.md

 To install this package simply run the following command.

 ```
-composer require sprocketbox/eloquence
+composer require sprocketbox/eloquent-identity
 ```

 This package uses auto-discovery to register the service provider but if you'd rather do it manually, the service provider is:

 ```
-Sprocketbox\Eloquence\ServiceProvider
+Sprocketbox\Eloquent\Identity\ServiceProvider
 ```

 There is no configuration required.

 ## Usage
-To make use of Eloquence on your models, add the following trait.
+To make use of the Eloquent identity map on your models, add the following trait.

 ```
-Sprocketbox\Eloquence\Concerns\MapsIdentity
+Sprocketbox\Eloquent\Identity\Concerns\MapsIdentity
 ```

 ### Finding